JoshATM/Constructing-a-CPU/README.md

 #

 I have made a 16 bit counter that counts up to 65536 (or 2^16) as my ROM can store 64k x 16 bit instructions.
+When I branch I can only access the first 128 (2^8 (cause of my 8 bit ram)) but I don't think I'll be using anywhere near that many instructions* and even if I do then I just need to make sure I don't need to branch to them. *I do want to maybe at some point make a gpu core to render out to a vga output or something similar as it is simple but I haven't started thinking about how I could do that or how I could even implement it into my cpu but I would like to do it eventually.
 --- Image ---

 #